 Under the DGCL, except as otherwise provided in a company's certificate of incorporation, the board of directors of a Delaware company bears the ultimate responsibility for managing the business and affairs of a corporation.
 In discharging this function, directors of a Delaware company owe fiduciary duties of care and loyalty to a company and its shareholders.
 Delaware courts have decided that the directors of a Delaware company are required to exercise an informed business judgment in the performance of their duties.
 An informed business judgment means that the directors have informed themselves of all material information reasonably available to them.
-Delaware courts have also subjected directors' actions to enhanced scrutiny in certain situations, including if directors take certain actions intended to prevent a threatened change in control of a a company or in connection with transactions involving a conflicted controlling shareholder.
-In addition, under Delaware law, when the board of directors nay, in certain circumstances, have a duty to obtain the highest value reasonably available to the shareholders at that time.
+Delaware courts have also subjected directors' actions to enhanced scrutiny in certain situations, including if directors take certain actions intended to prevent a threatened change in control of a company or in connection with transactions involving a conflicted controlling shareholder.
+In addition, under Delaware law, when the board of directors of a Delaware corporation determines to sell or break-up a corporation, the board of directors may, in certain circumstances, have a duty to obtain the highest value reasonably available to the shareholders at that time.